 The following are required for application to each program.
 Please include information on how to contact you between the time of application and the end of February.
 Interviews typically occur during January and February; special arrangements can be made to hold interviews earlier.
 Please contact the Director of On-Campus Residency Programs for more information.

 - Register with ORMatch.

-- Have an interview with members of the appropriate committee.
+- Interview with members of the appropriate committee.

-- Be enrolled in an optometry school or college accredited by the Accreditation Council on Optometric Education.
+- Be a graduate of or be currently enrolled in an optometry school or college accredited by the Accreditation Council on Optometric Education.